Gaston-Chung/Wordle-Java-Edition/README.md

 ## ✅ Improvements To The Base Game

--Added optional Hint Button that gives you a random letter you don't already have (If you don't want the help, you don't need to use it)
+- Added optional Hint Button that gives you a random letter you don't already have (If you don't want the help, you don't need to use it)
--All mystery words are guaranteed to be commonly used English words that everyone knows about (Preventing obscure words from being the answer)
+- All mystery words are guaranteed to be commonly used English words that everyone knows about (Preventing obscure words from being the answer)
--Removed profanity from the game (The original Wordle allows you to input profanity/swear words) -You cannot re-enter words that you have already entered (So you can't submit the same word multiple times, which is pointless anyways)
+- Removed profanity from the game (The original Wordle allows you to input profanity/swear words)
+- You cannot re-enter words that you have already entered (So you can't submit the same word multiple times, which is pointless anyways)